The following rules apply in relation to the ACC scheme:

 - When the employee is taking leave for the first week of a non-work related accident, sick leave may be used.

-- If an employee has a work-related accident, the employer has to pay “first week compensation” (see below) and cannot require the employee to take that time off as sick leave.
+- If an employee has a work-related accident, the employer has to pay “first week compensation” (see below) and cannot require the employee to take that time off as Sick Leave.

 - If an employee is receiving “first week compensation” for a work-related accident, an employer and employee can agree that the employer will top up the “first week compensation” payment from 80% to 100% by reducing the employee’s sick leave entitlement by one day for each five days’ leave taken.